VMD121199/GhostFI/README.md

 # GhostFI

-GhostFI is a prototype for verifiable AI DeFi agents.
+GhostFI is a platform for verifiable AI DeFi agents.

 It combines pool discovery, AI-driven strategy selection, proof-backed metadata, and an agent marketplace into one product experience.
 The goal is simple: let users create, own, fork, and monitor DeFi agents that can scan yield opportunities and execute onchain logic with a transparent audit trail.